SeaHogs/tp/docs/UserGuide.md

 __The input should be the number of duration unit:__
 * The time length of one unit of duration equals __15 minutes__.
 * The input for duration should be a positive integer.
+* The limitation of the input of duration is 96 (24 hours).

 Examples:
 * `adda ic/S1234567D s/02/06/2024 1300 d/2`